 By Amy Grant

-While little known to many people, carob trees have a lot to offer to the home landscape given suitable growing conditions.
+While little known to many people, carob trees (Ceratonia siliqua) have a lot to offer to the home landscape given suitable growing conditions.
 This age-old tree has an interesting history as well as a number of uses.
 Keep reading for more carob tree information.

 What are Carobs?